libsemigroups/libsemigroups/docs/source/fpsemigroups.rst

 Finitely presented semigroups
 =============================

-``libsemigroups`` implements serveral algorithms for computing finitely presented semigroups and monoids.
+``libsemigroups`` implements several algorithms for computing finitely presented semigroups and monoids.
 The main algorithms implemented are Todd-Coxeter, Knuth-Bendix, and brute-force enumeration; see the links below for further details.
 As a convenience, ``libsemigroups`` also has a class